panulogic/cisf/README.md

 you do it all in JavaScript.

-cisf.js  could be described as "TypeScript Light", simplea and easy to learn and unobtrusive to use, with no effect on your tool-chain(s).
+cisf.js  could be described as "TypeScript Light", simple and easy to learn and unobtrusive to use, with no effect on your tool-chain(s).

 #####USAGE: